Wheat down payments and free hogs: How Chinese developers are trying to sell homes - KTVZ

 Henan province is a major production hub in China for both wheat and garlic.

-Central China Real Estate did not respond to a request for comment, and deleted its wheat ad from WeChat on Wednesday.
+Central China Management did not respond to a request for comment, and deleted its wheat ad from WeChat on Wednesday.
 The campaign has been widely reported in Chinese media, and was trending on social media.

 “This is a hard evidence how weak housing demand is,” said a Weibo user on Tuesday.